usnistgov/ndn-dpdk/app/fwdp/README.md

 ## Input Thread (FwInput)

 A FwInput runs an **iface.RxLoop** as the main loop ("RX" role), which reads and decodes packets from one or more network interfaces.
-Every burst of receives L3 packets triggers `FwInput_FaceRx` function.
+Every burst of received L3 packets triggers `FwInput_FaceRx` function.

 For each incoming packet, FwInput decides which forwarding thread should handle the packet:

 * For an Interest, lookup the [NDT](../../container/ndt/) with the Interest name.
 * For a Data or Nack, take the first 8 bits of its PIT token.

-Then, FwInput passes the packet to the chosen forwarding thread's input queue (a DPDK ring in multi-producer single-consumer mode).
+Then, FwInput passes the packet to the chosen forwarding thread's input queue.
-In case the queue is full, FwInput drops the packet, and increments a drop counter.

 ### Data Structure Usage